 Rock Your City Discusses the five steps it take for a local band to go from their rehearsal hall to the top of their home town.
 The book starts out by explaining the importance of growing your social circle.
 Then, it helps bands to better their music, and their live shows. it is one of the first books written from both the artist perspective, and the club owners perspective.
 Rock Your City clears up some of the biggest misconception within the industry.

 The Gorilla Music Battle of the Bands

 7 Reasons a Gorilla Music Battle of the Band is Great for Your Band.

-1. A Gorilla Music Battle if the Bands is a great way to get a show a premier venue.
+1. A Gorilla Music Battle of the Bands is a great way to get a show at a premier venue.

 2. A Gorilla Music Battle is also a great way to meet cool up-and-coming bands that are all looking for the same things as your band.